Ed Sheeran discography

 The discography of English singer-songwriter Ed Sheeran consists of eight studio albums, two compilation albums, 17 extended plays, one video album, 65 singles (including 28 as a featured artist), eight promotional singles, one box set, and 71 music videos.
-Sheeran has sold 200 million records worldwide, making him one of the best-selling music artists in history.
+Sheeran has sold in excess of 200 million records worldwide, making him one of the best-selling music artists in history.
 According to RIAA, Sheeran is the 15th best-selling digital singles artist in the United States with certified sales of 103 million.

-Originally an indie artist selling music independently on his own label starting in 2005, Sheeran released nine EPs, steadily gaining public and critical acclaim, resulting in his signing to Atlantic Records in January 2011.
-Five months later, Sheeran released his first single, "The A Team", on 12 June 2011.
+Originally an indie artist selling music independently on his own label beginning in 2005, Sheeran released nine EPs, steadily gaining public and critical acclaim, resulting in his signing to Atlantic Records in January 2011.
+Five months later, Sheeran released his debut single, "The A Team", on 12 June 2011.
 It debuted at No. 3 on the UK Singles Chart with first-week sales of 57,607 copies.
 The track attained international chart success, reaching the top ten in numerous countries including Australia and New Zealand, where it peaked at No. 2 and No. 3 respectively.
 The release was succeeded by a second single, "You Need Me, I Don't Need You", in August 2011, which peaked at No. 4 in the United Kingdom.
 Sheeran released his major label debut studio album, +, on 9 September 2011.
 In its first week, + debuted at No. 1 on the UK Albums Chart, selling over 100,000 copies in its first week and was certified 7× Platinum by the British Phonographic Industry for sales of 2.1 million copies.
 The album spawned a further three singles, including "Lego House", which reached the top five in Australia, New Zealand and the UK.
 "Drunk" was released in February 2012, becoming Sheeran's fourth consecutive top ten single when it peaked at No. 9.
 "Small Bump" was released in May 2012, peaking at No. 25 in the UK.
 The final single from +, "Give Me Love", was released on 21 November 2012 and peaked at No. 18 in the UK.